mouktardev/tinybase-crud-starter/README.md

 # Opinionated CRUD Tinybase Starter

-personal starter i use to build local first apps combines the best tools for building modern, high-performance web applications:
+This CRUD starter use `indexedDB` to persist your changes to build local first apps and combines the best tools for building modern web applications:

 - [TinyBase](https://tinybase.org/) with React for data storing and more.
 - [Vite](https://vitejs.dev/) for lightning-fast development